bkosciow/nodemcu_boilerplate/README.md

 ## Worker and handler for relays

-Controlls the relays.
+Controls the relays.
 CHANNELS is a table with gpios that are used to enable relay signals.

         CHANNELS = {2, 3, 4, 1}
         relay_handler = require "relay_handler"